Overview

 Breastfeeding has so many health benefits for you and your baby.
 Sometimes it can be challenging at first.
 You might feel nervous, excited and even scared, but keep in mind that every baby is different and all new parents will likely need some support in the beginning.

-Our Breastfeeding Medicine physicians and lactation consultants are here to support you throughout your journey.
+Our Breastfeeding Medicine providers and lactation consultants are here to support you throughout your journey.
 We’re here to support you before your baby is born, while you’re in the hospital and after you go home.
 We can help you with various breastfeeding-related issues including:

 • Latching difficulties